shitana/articles/Ansible Inventories/section_3.md

 While built-in plugins cover many scenarios, there may be cases where you need a custom dynamic inventory script.
 These scripts can be written in Python or any language that outputs JSON.

+# Creating Custom Dynamic Inventory Scripts

+While built-in plugins cover many scenarios, there may be cases where you need a custom dynamic inventory script.
+These scripts can be written in Python or any language that outputs JSON.
+Custom scripts are particularly useful when dealing with specialized environments or systems that aren’t directly supported by Ansible’s existing inventory plugins.

-### Example: Custom Script for Docker Containers
+## Example: Custom Script for Docker Containers

-Here’s a basic example of a custom dynamic inventory script that lists Docker containers as hosts:
+Here’s a basic example of a custom dynamic inventory script that lists Docker containers as hosts.
+This script queries Docker to list all running containers and returns them as an Ansible inventory.

 ```python
 #!/usr/bin/env python